eigenbeam/hyrax500/README.md

 1. Create a file named `token.txt` and add your EDL user token to it

+  To list EDL tokens your user already has:

+        $ ./edl.sh -r

+  To create a new EDL token for your user:

+        $ ./edl.sh -c

+  To delete an EDL token for your user:

+        $ ./edl.sh -d <token>

 2. Install dependencies

         $ pip install -r requirements.txt